So you want to be an entrepreneur and start a business in the UK, but how do you start a business that brings long term success?

 In most cases, you can register as a sole trader to get the business going quickly.
 However, if the business is larger in scope, you may wish to register as an ‘Ordinary’ business partnership, limited partnership, limited liability partnership or limited company.
 It is compulsory for your business to register with the HMRC within 3 months of commencing operation.

 You should also make sure that the businesses financials are handled correctly.
-If you don’t have a head for numbers and can’t afford to employ accounting staff, you could consider using remote bookkeeping services to keep on top of the financial data.
+If you don’t have a head for numbers and can’t afford to employ accounting staff, you could consider using a remote bookkeeping service to keep on top of the financial data.

 Create an online presence